trinerb/trinerb/README.md

 - 👋 Hi, I’m Trine
 - 🎓 Recently graduated Software Engineer
-- 🌱 Currently working with .Net, C#
+- 🌱 Currently learning Power Platform
-- 📧  Reach me at trineb07@uia.no
+- 📧  Reach me at trine.renee.berg@atea.no

 <!---
 trinerb/trinerb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.